Author has written 32 stories for Metroid, Legend of Zelda, Tales of Symphonia, Star Wars, Star Wars, Chuck, and Terminator: Sarah Connor Chronicles.

 About My Stories: Aside from the various smaller stories, I have two main series, one 'Legend of Zelda', and one 'Star Wars', more information below.
 The oneshots are almost all self-contained.
 Some are serious, some are funny.
 Some are funnier than others. ;P

-'Hero's Origin'->'The Fourth Piece'->'The Hero of Lightning'->'Lights in the Darkness'->'The Secret War'. ('Secret War' has been abandoned for reasons explained in the last chapter.
-If you're curious how it would have ended, you can find my outline notes
+'Hero's Origin'->'The Fourth Piece'->'The Hero of Lightning'->'Lights in the Darkness'->'The Secret War'. ('Secret War' was abandoned for reasons explained in the last chapter.)

 Star Wars: My other monstrous epic, the 'One Missed Strike' series.
 It was born from an idle thought in January 2009: 'What if Darth Vader had escaped Mustafar unscathed and took over the Empire?'
-More than five years later, I'm still writing that story, having now moved into the post-New Jedi Order era.
+As you can see, things snowballed from there.
 Anything Star Wars with 'One Missed Strike' in the title is set in my AU; everything else is more or less set in the canon universe.

 Terminator: I watched 'Terminator: The Sarah Connor Chronicles' in its original broadcast run, and I was and continue to be extremely aggravated by its cancellation.
 (Just like a dozen or so other shows that aired on FOX that I could name...)
-An official continuation or even conclusion of the story still seems rather unlikely, so I went ahead and wrote my own, in the form of 'Chuck Versus Judgment Day' and its follow-up, 'After The End'.
+An official continuation or even conclusion of the story still seems rather unlikely, so I went ahead and wrote my own.
 Being, as I am, me, I decided to have some fun with it and put my own spin on things while still staying true to the characters and the overall spirit of the show.

 The 'Metroid' stuff isn't very good, so don't bother with it.
 The only reason any of those three are still up is because I refuse to delete my old stories.
 The 'Tales of Symphonia' one is just a silly humor story I abandoned a while ago.